thsmi/SeeYouScoreExporter/README.md

 SeeYou Competition recently got all new CUBX files and other major changes.
 Beside lots of improvements, sadly the xml files with the scooring are gone.

-Which means displaying the results on a projector via SeeYou's webview tool or in a smartphone is no more possible.
+Which means displaying the results on a projector via SeeYou's webview tool or on a smartphone is no more possible.
 Using the SoaringSpot Website is for both usecases not an option.

 This tool brings the XML/HTML files as well as the webview tool back.
-It loads the results from soaringspot via the public api and renders them based on generic templates into files.
+It loads the results from SoaringSpot via the public api and renders them based on generic templates into files.
 In case the generated files are HTML they can be directly displayed in a slideshow.
 If the pages are to long they are automatically scrolled.
 The templates are generic, which allows to generate almost any text based file like json, html or xml.

 # Prerequisites
 * Create a API Key for your Competition
     A description how to get an api key can be found here http://support.naviter.com/support/solutions/articles/5000632190-public-api-for-soaring-spot

 * Download the binary
     You get it here https://github.com/thsmi/SeeYouScoreExporter/releases

     It is a command line tool.
-You need at least a .NET 4 Framework on our Computer.
+No installer, just unzip it.

 * .NET Framwork
     Make sure the .NET Framework 4.0 or newer is installed on your Computer.

 # Configuration

 It is a command line tool which needs to be configured before use.
-The confguration is interactive.
+The configuration is pseudo interactive.
 This means with each call you can change only one setting at a time.
 In case you ommit the setting's parameters the current status will be displayed.

-The settings are protable and stored in plain text in the ''SeeYouSoreExporter.config'' next to the ''SeeYouScoreExporter.exe''.
+The settings are portable and stored in plain text in the ''SeeYouSoreExporter.config'' next to the ''SeeYouScoreExporter.exe''.

 Both the Export (Extracting and rendering the results) and Slideshow (Presenting the HTML result files in a slideshow) are separate module they have a separate configuration interface and can be run independently from eachother.